Special Needs

 Self-determination is the ability to make choices, solve problems, set goals, evaluate options, take initiative to reach one’s goals and accept the consequences of one’s actions.
 Students will:

-- Be provided with a classroom environment that allow them to show self-awareness, set goals, problem solve, and self-advocate.
+- Be provided with a classroom environment that allows them to show self-awareness, set goals, problem-solve problems, and self-advocate.

 - Be given support in making many routine choices for themselves throughout the day.